Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 |ジャンプ中にもう一度ジャンプボタン！？ それで簡単に敵を倒せるはずよ。||(Press the) Jump button once more while jumping!
 Then you should be able to defeat enemies easily.|

 |落ちないように気をつけてね！||Be careful so you don't fall!|

-- The bottom of the level is completely different.
+- The objects at the bottom of the level are arranged differently.
 There are no benches or posters, but there are more palm trees in the area at the bottom than the final.
 This is also where the level ends, with a capsule being present and the path to Act 3 is blocked off.
 The transition to Act 3 still exists, but the textures will be incorrect if the level is accessed this way.

 - There are no objects or lights in the small starting area.

 - The controls moving left and right while running down the building are slightly looser than the final.